A topic from the subject of Decomposition in Chemistry.

 • Crucible

-1. Weigh a known mass of the metal carbonate and place it in a crucible.
+1. Weigh a known mass of the metal carbonate and place it in a clean, dry crucible.

-2. Heat the crucible with a Bunsen burner until the metal carbonate decomposes and the release of CO2 gas ceases.
+2. Heat the crucible gently at first, then more strongly using a Bunsen burner, until the metal carbonate decomposes and the release of CO2 gas ceases (observe for cessation of bubbling or fizzing).

-3. Monitor the temperature of the crucible using a thermometer.
+3. Monitor the temperature of the crucible using a thermometer (if used).
+Maintain a consistent temperature to ensure complete decomposition without excessive loss of product.

-4. Allow the crucible to cool to room temperature.
+4. Allow the crucible and its contents to cool completely to room temperature before weighing.

 Types of Experiments

-• Determining the mass of a metal oxide produced from a known mass of metal carbonate
+• Determining the mass of metal oxide produced from a known mass of metal carbonate.

-• Investigating the relationship between the decomposition temperature and the size of the metal cation
+• Investigating the relationship between the decomposition temperature and the identity (and charge) of the metal cation.

 Data Analysis